MC-Linker/MC-Linker/README.md

 	+ Execute `/connect ftp` in Discord and enter your credentials

 # IMPORTANT COMMANDS
-+ `/help`: Detailed description and usage of every command!
++ `/help`: Detailed description and usage of every command
-+ `/stats`: Look up minecraft stats of any member.
++ `/stats`: Look up minecraft stats of any member
-+ `/advancements`: Look up minecraft advancements of any member.
++ `/advancements`: Look up minecraft advancements of any member
-+ `/connect account`: Connect your Discord Account with your Minecraft Account.
++ `/connect account`: Connect your Discord Account with your Minecraft Account
-+ `/connect plugin` OR `/connect ftp`: Connect your Minecraft Server with the bot.
++ `/connect plugin` OR `/connect ftp`: Connect your Minecraft Server with the bot
-+ `/chatchannel`: Set a channel in which the bot will send the minecraft chat (only for plugin).
++ `/chatchannel`: Set a channel in which the bot will send the minecraft chat (only for plugin)
-+ `/disable`: Disable specific commands, advancements, or stats.
++ `/disable`: Disable specific commands, advancements, or stats
-+ `/inventory`: Look in the inventory of any member.
++ `/inventory`: Look in the inventory of any member
-+ `/ban`: Ban a player directly from the minecraft-server.
++ `/ban`: Ban a player directly from the minecraft-server
-+ `/op`: OP a player on the minecraft-server.
++ `/op`: OP a player on the minecraft-server
-+ `/command`: Execute any minecraft command.
++ `/command`: Execute any minecraft command

 # TROUBLESHOOTING
 + Unfortunately, **Aternos** and **Minehut** servers currently don't work because they do not support ftp or additional ports for plugins
 + If you receive the error: `Address already in use` in the server console follow the instructions of the next point
 + If you receive the error: `Plugin does not respond` by the Discord bot although your server is online, follow these steps:
 	+ Register or forward an additional port (if supported from your server host)
-	+ Execute `/linker port <port>` in Minecraft.
+	+ Execute `/linker port <port>` in Minecraft
 	+ Execute `/connect plugin <your server ip> <port>` in Discord and make sure to specify the correct port from the config.yml
 + More help => [Support Server](https://discord.gg/rX36kZUGNK)